developerprince-eng/VillageWorkerCLI/README.md

 1.) node and npm should be installed (Assumptions is you are viewing this from npm js you probably have that setup) [nodejs.org](https://nodejs.org/en/)

 2.)
-The Next the you need to set up is hub for github cli and automation  install scoop for windows using powershell
+The Next step is you need to set up is hub for github cli an automation  cli, install scoop for windows using powershell
 ```bash

  [environment]::setEnvironmentVariable('SCOOP','C:\Applications\Scoop','User')